solaeus/whale/README.md

 ### Lists

-Lists are sequential collections of values.
+Lists are sequential collections.
 They can be built by grouping values with parentheses and separating them with commas.
 Values can be indexed by their position to access their contents.
 Lists are used to represent rows in tables and most macros take a list as an argument.

 ```whale
 list = (true, 42, "Ok");